Meet our beachcombing experts

 Seaham Sea Glass

 Join Paula Newman, who hunts for sea glass in Seaham England, to learn more about Seaham, the beach, and history of the area.
-Lean about the Seaham Bottle Works and the unique multicolored pieces of sea glass found on the beaches of this North East English town.
+Learn about the Seaham Bottle Works and the unique multicolored pieces of sea glass found on the beaches of this North East English town.

 Paula of Peblsrock.uk lives in Seaham, England, and has been collecting sea glass since childhood.
 Seaham Beach has been the inspiration for The Legend of Mermaids Tears series and the Pocket Guide to Seaham Sea Glass, and companion guides.
 Website | Instagram | Articles